 Our horsemanship class is open to both veterans and active duty service members of the U.S. armed forces.
 This class focuses on teaching horse behavior and psychology, safety around horses, as well as basic groundwork skills as a platform for further equine education, and as an exciting opportunity for experiential learning.

 Through meaningful individual and group interactions with our horses, participants will learn how to create safe, fair, and effective horse-human relationships, and may develop or improve important life skills such as self-awareness, self-confidence, verbal and non-verbal communication skills, and emotional regulation.

-The group meets weekly on Thursdays from 6-8pm.
-For more information contact Stacey Green, who leads our Veteran’s group, at email@example.com.
+The group meets weekly on Mondays from 6-8pm.
+For more information contact Tricia Plattner, who leads our Veteran’s group, at email@example.com.

 Here's what our Veterans say about the program

 “Come on out and check us out.
 Not much structure or organization.
 Just some veterans connecting with horses and each other.
 No learning required.
 It feels like letting out a deep breath of life.”
 Ron, Navy ’63-’69.

 “The Promise Ranch Veterans program has meant a lot to me as an aging veteran.
 Over the last four + years I have enjoyed the group of both older and younger veterans that have visited our program.
 We all have a common link as we served our Country in the military.
 We all came home to a changed society.

 We ALL SHARE SIMILAR SITUATIONS during our military experiences.
 Based upon this we know how each other feels and handles various feelings.
 The horses are great relaxing animals for veterans troubled or just looking for comfort.
 The combination of a horse therapist and the veterans has been very rewarding seeing how we can relax and just enjoy the time with friends and the undemanding horses.